NunoDuarte/3DSGrasp/README.md

 source catkin/devel/setup.bash
 roslaunch kortex_examples reach_approach_grasp_pose.launch
 ```
 8. The node asks first if you want to move the robot to the initial position.
 If not type "n", otherwise it will bring you to a predefined initial position.
-You can change this initial position by following the steps in [How to set the initial position of Kinova](#set-initial-position-on-ros-kinova-gen3).
+You can change this initial position by following the steps in [How to set the initial position of Kinova](#set-initial-position-on-ros-kinova-gen3)
+9. After the first question, it then asks if you want to execute the grasp pose.
+Type "y" to execute or "n" to quit.
+If you press "y" moveit should try to find a feasible path to control the robot to the desired grasp pose.
+It it fails you should see an output in the terminal of kortex_driver stating ```No solution was found ```.
+This could be for various reasons: out of reach for the robot; there is an obstacle in the robot's path, or it

 ### Set initial position on ros kinova gen3
 set an initial pose for kinova manually or (optional) set it as a .npy file and load it in reach_approach_grasp_pose.py